khakhalin/notes/keywords/avl_tree.md

 # Deletion

-#todo
+The basic idea is that we first delete the node as in any other BST tree.
+Then we travel up until we find the first unbalanced node Z. And then we balance it.
+There are 4 cases, called left-left, left-right, right-right, and right-left, depending on whether it is the left or the right subtree of Z that is longer, and depending on whether it is the left of right subtree of the longest-child-of-Z that is longer.

+* Left-Left case: Z has Y as its left kid, and Y has X as its left kid.
+We have 1<X<2<Y<3<Z<4.
+So we make it with Y on top, and X and Y as its kids.
+* Left-Right case: Z has Y as its left kid, and Y has X as its right kid.
+We have 1<Y<2<X<3<Z<4.
+We make X the new top.
+* Right-Right and Right-Left are identical, just mirror-flipped.

 https://www.geeksforgeeks.org/avl-tree-set-2-deletion/

 # Comparison to other trees

-Compared to **red-black trees**, AVL trees are more balanced, but may require more rotations, so they are good if you are mostly reading, but don't insert and delete that much.
+Compared to a **red-black tree** [[red-black_tree]], AVL trees are more balanced, but may require more rotations, so they are good if you are mostly reading, but don't insert and delete that much.

 # Refs